As an Amazon Associate, I earn from qualifying purchases.

 If you have arrived at the page because you just made my tasty little Pumpkin Spice Crescent Rolls, you should know that you are about 2 Tablespoons short of a full can of pumpkin.
 Don’t stress though, it is not enough to make a difference in the final recipe.

-For some other delicious plant-based soups, try my:
+For some other delicious vegan soups, try my:

 For another really delicious recipe of Rachael Ray’s I’ve adapted and veganized, try my Pasta with Pumpkin Walnut Sage Sauce.